silverstripe/silverstripe-registry/README.md

  * SilverStripe 3.0.2+
  * MySQL 5.1+ or SQL Server 2008+ database

-PostgreSQL might have problems with searches, as queries done using LIKE are case sensitive.
+## Known issues

-Unfortunately, you'd have to replace everything with ILIKE, but that's not great for database abstraction.
+PostgreSQL databases might have problems with searches, as queries done using `LIKE` are case sensitive.

 ## Installation